How to Save Money With A Smart Thermostat: Everything You Need to Know

 Some heating and cooling systems may not be compatible with a smart thermostat.
 Also, if you have an energy-efficient or smart HVAC system, a smart home thermostat might still offer the added benefits of programming and scheduling, but it won't help you save as much money.

-Many homes with forced-air furnaces and heat pumps can enjoy smart thermostat energy savings.
+Many homes with heat pumps can enjoy smart thermostat energy savings.
 But the benefits may not be as significant if a home uses hydronic heating systems like radiant underfloor, water, and steam.

 Also, electric baseboard heating produces the least results regarding energy-saving.
 However, some smart thermostat models designed specifically for baseboard heating claim they can deliver up to 26% savings on your energy bill.